feutopia/feutopia-monorepo/CONTRIBUTING.md

 # Contributing Guide

-Thank you for being interested in contributing to Vue UI!Before submitting your contribution,please read through the following guide.
+Thank you for being interested in contributing to Feutopia!
+Before submitting your contribution,please read through the following guide.

 ## 🔧 Development Setup